-A minimalistic seam design allows for a single seam to run the length of the leg on the inseam instead of two.
-Flatlock seams sit comfortably against the skin and a gusseted crotch allows for unrestricted mobility.
+A minimalistic design allows for a single seam to run the length of the leg on the inseam instead of two.
+Flatlock seams sit comfortably against the skin, and a gusseted crotch allows for unrestricted mobility.
 The waistband deserves its own review!
 It is by far the most comfortable waistband we tested.
-The waistband is not a separate material from the pant, it is a seamless continuation of the bottom.
-The same comfortable merino on a flat and wideband that lays comfortably on the waist.
+The waistband is not a separate material from the pant — it is the same comfortable Merino on a flat, wideband that lays comfortably on the waist.
 The only room for improvement that we observed is in the crotch.
 When worn at a respectable place on the waist, there is a bit of crotch sag.
-For the crotch to fit correctly we found that we had to hike them up just beyond our belly button.
-The Arc'teryx RHO LT offers similar warmth in a synthetic package but has a phenomenal fit and equally as comfortable fabric next to the skin.
+For the crotch to fit correctly, we found that we had to hike them up just beyond our belly button.

 The uber-comfy waistband of the SmartWool Merino 250

-Being the thickest merino layer, these are easily the most durable among the merino layers we tested.
-Nearly all of the merino bottoms developed a hole during our abrasion test whereas these boasted mere surface wear.
-As they are merino they are just simply not as durable as a synthetic fabric but they offer the breathability, wicking capabilities, and non-stink that only merino can promise.
+Being the thickest merino layer, these are easily among the most durable merino layers we tested.
+Nearly all of the merino bottoms developed a hole during our abrasion test, whereas these boasted mere surface wear.
+As they are merino wool, they are just simply not as durable as some synthetic fabric.
+Still, they offer the breathability, wicking capabilities, and non-stink that only Merino can promise.

 The soft material can tear easily if it is snagged on sharp edges and develops holes in high use areas after extended use and abuse.
-As with all merino, washing and especially drying dramatically decreases the life of a merino garment.
+As with all Merino, washing — and especially drying — dramatically decreases the life of a Merino garment.
 We suggest washing these only when you need to and laying them flat to dry.
-All that said, of the merino options on the market, these are the most durable but are still not going to hold up to synthetic competitors like the Arc'teryx RHO LT.
+All that said, of the Merino options on the market, these are some of the most durable.

 Tough like the summit winds, the thick fabric of the SmartWool Merino 250 is by far the most durable merino bottom we tested.

-At $100, this is the most expensive pair of bottoms in our review, but we feel like the quality and versatility of the product warrants the price.
-All merino layers are expensive and the other top performing layers in the review are only slightly less money.
+This is one of the most expensive pairs of bottoms in our review, but we feel that the quality and versatility of the product warrants the price.
+All Merino layers are expensive, and the other top performing layers in the review are only slightly less money.